Home >> Yoga teacher training

 The Sivananda approach to training yoga teachers believes that students should understand and experience the four main systems of yoga: Besides the focus on Hatha Yoga, the Sivananda yoga teacher training programme introduces students to the theory and practice of Raja Yoga (control over the mind), Karma Yoga (selfless activity), Jnana Yoga (yoga philosophy) and Bhakti Yoga (transformation of emotions into devotion).

 Yoga teacher training graduates

 Upon successful completion of the Sivananda Yoga Teachers’ Training Course, the yoga teacher receives a yoga certificate confirming that they have sufficient knowledge and practical experience to teach Hatha Yoga (asanas, pranayama and relaxation) to beginners and intermediate yoga students.

 International yoga school

-The Sivananda Yoga Teachers' Training Course is taught in countries all over the world, including the UK (London), France, Austria, Spain and Poland, as well as India and North and South America.
+The Sivananda Yoga Teachers' Training Course is taught in countries all over the world, including the UK, France, Austria, Spain, Poland and Lithuania as well as India and North and South America.